prasunanand/gsoc_blog/blog3.md

 -
 ## **Introduction**

-I have been working on the project 'JRuby port of NMatrix' as my GSoC project.
+I have been working on the project **JRuby port of NMatrix** as my GSoC project.
 NMatrix, a linear algebra library wraps Apache Commons Maths for its core functionalities.
 By the end of GSoC, I have been able to implement NMatrix for dense matrices with double and object( ruby objects ) data type.
 Currently, we haven't introduced double as a new dtype.
 All the real data types are supported using doubles.

 ## **Proposal**